The Risks of Public WiFi: Hackers Are Waiting for You

 - Evil Twin Attack – An Evil Twin Attack is a type of MITM attack in which the cyberthief creates a fraudulent WiFi network that looks like the public WiFi connection users wish to log on to.
 For example, a public network at an airport might be called “Free Airport Network.”
 However, a hacker might have a nearby fake network labeled “Official Airport WiFi.”
 Which one would you pick?
 The hacker is in complete control once users log on to a fake network.

-We’ve spoken about public WiFi security threats in public places such as airports and train stations.
+We have discussed public WiFi security threats in public places such as airports, hospitals and train stations.
 But is hotel WiFi safe?
 Absolutely not.
-A hacker could be relaxing in the next room with his laptop and hacking tools or in the parking lot outside, launching one of the attacks we’ve discussed.
+A hacker could be relaxing in the next room with his laptop and hacking tools, in the lobby or bar or in the parking lot outside, launching one of the attacks mentioned above.

 However, life is unpredictable, and a situation might arise when you need to use public WiFi.
 There are a few things you can do to ensure a public network is safe: